JalenYes/Kaggle-Competition-Quora-Insincere-Questions-Classification/README.md

-# Quora-Insincere-Questions-Classification-Solution
+# My Solution for Quora Insincere Questions Classification

 This project is an ongoing kaggle competation.
 I'm still working on higher LB score.

-# Quora's Tech challenge——Weeding out insincere questions
+# Quora Tech challenge——Weeding out insincere questions

 An existential problem for any major website today is how to handle toxic and divisive content.
 Quora wants to tackle this problem head-on to keep their platform a place where users can feel safe sharing their knowledge with the world.